CUSTOMER ANALYTICS2025-10-14

 A customer recently bought a soccer ball, which means he would also need soccer shoes.

-You liked the action-packed X film which means your video library proposes you rent Y film, which is also action-oriented.
+You liked the action-packed X film, so your video library suggests renting the Y film, which is also action-oriented.

 Where is Adaptive Personalization being Used?